Gurrt/software-process/assignment-2/power.md

 This leaves open the question whether a high motivation makes you more productive given a fixed timeframe.
 The impact of motivation on performance is a complex matter.
 Recognition of ones work is proven to impact performance [Uzonna]

+The development team within the Scrum team decides *how* to do their work.
+The product owner decides what is on the backlog and in which order.
+The individual members of the development team actually have no say in which priority the items on the backlog get.
+They can advise the product owner, but the final decision lies only with the product owner.
+If the product owner has a different vision for the product than the development team, this can also lead to friction and lack of motivation.

 ###Control in Scrum
 Robert Simons describes four levers for harnassing control:
 - Beliefs systems